Eight Below: Plot

-After nearly two months on their own, having kept their strength up and still traveling, the dogs rest on a slope one night under the southern lights.
-Fascinated by the display, they run about and play until Dewey slips and falls down an incline, mortally wounded at the bottom.
-The team stays by his side, sleeping with him.
-Dewey dies the following morning and Max loyally stays by his side while the others move on; by the time Max heads in their direction, he has lost traces of the pack.
+After nearly two months on their own, the dogs rest on a slope one night under the southern lights.
+Fascinated by the display, they run about and play until Dewey falls down an incline and is mortally wounded.
+The team sleeps by his side and Dewey dies overnight.
+Max loyally stays by him while the others move on.
+By the time Max heads in their direction, he has lost the pack.

-Maya leads the team to the Russian base, which is unsecured and full of food, while Max finds his way back to the American base, which is well locked up.
-Setting back out, Max recognizes the embankment the dogs traveled through on their way back from Mount Melbourne.
-Exploring, Max finds a dead orca, but is driven off by a leopard seal nesting inside the body.
-Maya and the team are nearby, they hear Max and join him.
-Max lures the seal away so the dogs can eat.
-However, it doubles back and attacks Maya, who is badly injured when it bites her leg.
-In a rage, the other five dogs jump on the seal, tearing and slashing at it.
-The seal, overwhelmed, quickly drags itself into the water and away, and the dogs feast on the orca.
-After, the reunited team, continue traveling.
-Starving, freezing and exhausted, eventually the injured Maya collapses into the snow.
+Maya leads the team to the Russian base, which is unsecured and full of food, while Max finds his way back to the American base, which is locked up.
+Setting back out, Max recognizes the embankment the dogs traveled on their way back from Mount Melbourne.
+While exploring, Max finds a dead orca, but is driven off by a leopard seal nesting inside the body.
+Nearby, Maya and the team hear Max and join him.
+Max lures the seal away so the dogs can eat, but it doubles back and bites Maya, leaving her badly injured.

+In a rage, the five other dogs attack the seal.
+Overwhelmed, the seal quickly drags itself into the water, after which the dogs feast on the orca.
+The reunited team continues traveling.
+Starving, freezing, and exhausted, the injured Maya collapses into the snow.
 The dogs lie down beside their leader as the snow piles up.
 They have been on their own for six months.

-Shepard goes to New Zealand looking for a boat to take him to Antarctica.
-At a bar he reunites with his friends and they make it back to base together.
-Upon arrival to base, they are dismayed to find the body of Old Jack, still attached to the chain, and no sign of the other dogs.
-They then hear barking and see Max, Shorty, Truman, Shadow and Buck come over the horizon.
+Shepard, meanwhile, has gone to New Zealand looking for a boat to take him to Antarctica.
+At a bar, he reunites with his friends and they make it to the base.
+Upon arrival, they are dismayed to find the body of Old Jack, still attached to the chain, and no sign of the other dogs.
+Then they hear barking and see Max, Shorty, Truman, Shadow, and Buck come over the horizon.
 After a joyous reunion, Shepard loads the dogs to leave, but Max runs off, leading Shepard to Maya, lying in the snow – weak, but alive.
-With six of his eight sled dogs, Shepard and his crew head back to civilization, with the last scene showing a grave for the two fallen dogs, Old Jack and Dewey.
+With six of his eight sled dogs, Shepard and his crew head back to civilization, with the last scene showing a memorial for the two fallen dogs, Old Jack and Dewey.